 - Meeting prerequisites, such as being able to climb stairs

 Pre-surgical rehab is comprehensive.
-Movement restrictions may be given, and supportive garments may be discussed.
-You may also be instructed on how to use an assistive device and instructed in a home exercise program.
-Rehab before surgery benefits those having neck and back surgery, arthroscopic knee surgery, joint replacements and rotator cuff repairs.
-Just about any type of surgery has benefits with pre surgical rehab.
+You may be instructed on how to use an assistive device, get in/out of a chair or bed after surgery and instructed in a home exercise program.
+Rehab before surgery benefits those having neck and back surgery, arthroscopic knee surgery, joint replacements and rotator cuff repairs… Just about any type of surgery has benefits with pre surgical rehab!

 Having surgery and wondering whether or not you’re a good candidate for rehab before surgery?
 Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC, and we’ll schedule a one-on-one consultation with a comprehensive evaluation.
 If you’re a good candidate for it, we’ll work with your doctor and physician to come up with the best course of pre-rehab therapy for your specific needs.
 The road to recovery doesn’t have to wait until after surgery.